sadransh/sadra/content/authors/admin/_index.md

 - Visitors
 ---

-**Welcome to Sadra's Personal Page  :wave:**
+**Welcome to My Personal Page  :wave:**

-Sadra Naddaf is a Graduate Student in Computer Science & Electrical Engineering focusing on Industrial applications of AI/Machine Learning and applied research at RICS Lab.
-Currently, his work is focused on Computer Vision and Deep Learning.
-He is interested in putting State of the art research from academia into practice and utilizing it in Industry.
-He has also worked on bionic robots, optimization algorithms, as well as designing embedded systems to control robots.
+My Name is Sadra and I am a Doctoral Candidate in Electrical Engineering focused on applied AI/ML research at RICS Lab.
+Currently, my work is focused on Computer Vision and Deep Learning for industrial systems.
+I am interested in putting state of the art research from academia into practice and enabling industy with AI.
+Prior to joining RICS Lab, I worked on bionic robots, ML optimization algorithms, as well as designing embedded systems to control robots at FUM Advanced Robotics Lab.

+I spent a fantastic internship at Truveta from January to April 2022.

 ### :computer: :video_game: :robot: 📱  👨🏻‍💻